luka2220/File-Encrypt-Decrypt/README.md

 ***

 ## Running the CLI commands
-Once you have set up the project on your system you will have acces to the `crypto` command.
+Once you have set up the project on your system, you can access the `crypto` command.

 * ### Encryption command:
   - `crypto encrypt ~/Desktop/names.txt --path=/Users/luka/Desktop/names-encrypted.txt`